 - Combine the water, salt, pickling spice, brown sugar, bay leaves and pink salt and bring to a boil to dissolve.
 Chill the brine.
 Trim the testicles of their outer sheath if attached (you may or may not have to, depending on your supplier).

 - Put the testicles in the brine, ensuring they're completely covered, then refrigerate.

 - After 4 days, bring a pot of water to a simmer, turn off the heat, add the testicles and allow to sit in the hot water for 10 minutes for small testicles like from lamb or deer, or 15 minutes for beef, then remove and chill in cold water.
 The idea here is to gently cook them so you can remove the membrane, but not with so much heat that it bursts, which ruins the attractive egg shape.

 - Remove the testicles from the water, dry with a paper towel, then, using a sharp paring knife, carefully remove the inner membrane to reveal the inner meat.
 It will be soft and flubbery.
 If you have time, allow the peeled testicle(s) to sit uncovered in the fridge for a few hours or overnight before smoking, to help for a nice smoky skin, or pellicle.

-- Transfer the testicles to a pan, put in the smoker, and smoke the testicles at 225 degrees for 1.5 hours, then chill, uncovered, to form a skin.
+- Transfer the testicles to a pan, put in the smoker, and smoke the testicles at 225 degrees until an internal temperature of 145-150F, and no higher.
+This is roughly 1.5 hours.
+Then chill, uncovered, to form a pellicle.

 - The smoked “oysters” are now ready to serve, and will keep refrigerated for 4 days.
 Serve with crackers, mustard, pickles and cold cuts.